30 Best Marketing Books To Get Remarkable Results In 2019

 Maximize Your Potential: Grow Your Expertise, Take Bold Risks & Build an Incredible Career

-This pick is from Ashton Hauff, one of our Graphic Designers — and while it’s not markety in the traditional sense, it’s packed with value on growing your skillset (and career).
+This pick is from Ashton Hauff, one of our Graphic Designers — and while it’s not marketing in the traditional sense, it’s packed with value on growing your skillset (and career).

 Ashton counts it as essential reading for marketers because the authors push you to become better.